adammccartney/pwebsite/content/programming/idkProc.md

 ---

 # Overview

+Edit: this post was discussed on [hacker news](https://news.ycombinator.com/item?id=38009372) Some of the comments contained valuable reviews of the C code listed below.
+I've appended some edits after the original listing.

 I've been working quite with files and file systems on Linux recently.
 Mostly from the vantage point of either a shell or a python script.
 I